alcash55/Little-Town/backend/README.md

 # Flask Backend
-This is a Flask backend for an application that handles events.
-The backend consists of the following components:
+This is a Flask backend for an LT Event application

 ## Directory tree
 ```bash